-Arrive in Auckland the “City of Sails” is New Zealand’s largest city and is bordered by two stunning harbours.
-Collect your rental car from the airport, explore the city, then make your way to your accommodation.
+Arrive in Auckland – the “City of Sails” is New Zealand’s largest city and is bordered by two stunning harbours.
+Collect your rental car from the airport and make your way to your accommodation.

 Stay 2 nights in Auckland City.

 Ranked as one of New Zealand’s top courses and Auckland’s number one course Titirangi Golf Course is a great way to get into the swing of your golf holiday.
 Designed by Dr. Alister MacKenzie is situated in a beautiful bushland setting between the lower slopes of the Waitakere Ranges and the Manukau Harbour.
 In 2009 this course underwent a multi-million dollar upgrade.
 This par 70 course features elevated tees, rolling fairways, challenging bunkers and greens with pronounced undulations.
 Enjoy Kiwi hospitality at it’s best at this top golf course only 20 minutes from Auckland city.

 Driving time Auckland to Coromandel Peninsula 178 km / 110 miles, 2.5 hours

 Renowned worldwide as a spectacular holiday destination, with warm white sandy beaches, misty rainforests and wilderness a-plenty, the Coromandel is the ideal place to relax and unwind.
 Dig your own hot pool at Hot Water Beach or sea kayak the coastline, exploring beaches, caves and the world famous Cathedral Cove!